Why Does My Foundation Look Patchy, and Why Does It Break up on My Face?

 This gentle skin cleanser is one of the best at the drugstore.
-It’s fragrance-free and it cleans the face well without drying out the skin or leaving any greasy residue.
+It’s fragrance-free and cleans the face without drying out the skin or leaving any greasy residue.

 People with oily skin can use a product with BHA (beta hydroxy/salicylic acid) that cleans the pores.

 Products containing AHAs (alpha hydroxy acids like glycolic acid) are better for dry skin.
-They help smoothing the skin by improving its texture.
+They help smooth the skin by improving its texture.

 These products remove way more dead cells than a regular toner, so you can’t use them as often.

-If you have never used AHA before, start by choosing a product with low AHA percentage and see how it works for you.
+If you have never used AHA before, choose a product with a low AHA percentage and see how it works for you.

 During the day, you should wear sunscreen to protect your skin since AHAs make your skin more sensitive to the sun.
 AHA products can also be used at night only.

-This Exfoliation Mini Kit is a great choice if you are unsure exfoliant is right for you.
-It has two gentle BHA and AHA exfoliators and it has a great value for the money.
+This Exfoliation Mini Kit is a great choice if you are unsure what exfoliant is right for you.
+It has two gentle BHA and AHA exfoliators and is great value for the money.